Reena Roy: Personal life and background

 Roy was born Saira Ali, the third daughter of Sadiq Ali, a small-time actor and Sharda Rai, who acted in film Bawre Nain and later produced the film Gunehgar Kaun.
 She has three siblings who all disowned their father after the parents divorced.
 Her mother renamed all the four children after the divorce.
 Roy was initially renamed Roopa Rai, which was changed to "Reena Roy" by the producer of her first film, Zaroorat.
 Roy started acting in films in her teens.
 She disputed reports that her decision to enter films was to financially support her mother and siblings.

 Roy has two sisters, Barkha and Anju and a brother, Raja.
 Following a highly-publicised love affair with Shatrughan Sinha, in 1983, Roy decided to quit the film industry to marry Pakistani cricketer Mohsin Khan.
 The couple later divorced in the 1990s; Roy found it difficult to adjust with Khan's flamboyant lifestyle.
-Roy initially lost custody of her daughter Sanam, but after her ex-husband remarried, Roy regained custody.
+Roy initially lost custody of her daughter Sanam.